serverless/serverless/README.md

 * **Improved Onboarding & Set-Up:** The `serverless` command has been re-written to be more helpful when setting up a new or existing project.
 * **Deprecation Of Non-AWS Providers:** Deprecation of other cloud providers, in favor of handling this better in our upcoming Serverless Framework "Extensions".

+_**Serverless Framework V.4 Beta**_ will be released shortly w/ additional features.
+Follow our progress in the [Github Milestones](https://github.com/serverless/serverless/milestones).

+Please use the ["v4" tag](https://github.com/serverless/serverless/labels/V4) when creating issues for this Alpha.

-For more info on upgrading, check out the ["Upgrading to V.4 Guide"](./docs/guides/upgrading-v4.md).
-Follow V.4's progress via our [Github Milestones](https://github.com/serverless/serverless/milestones).
+For information on upgrading from V.3 to V.4, check out the ["Upgrading to V.4 Guide"](./docs/guides/upgrading-v4.md).

 <br/>